Texas Porch

 Buildings like this keep downtown from feeling generic.
 The square has the big public landmark, but the side streets hold the private pieces: homes, old commercial buildings, and names from the years when a river crossing was turning into a county seat.
 Badu House is one of those clues.
 It asks you to read Llano as a lived-in business town, not just as a scenic stop by the water.
 That slower reading gives the downtown blocks more depth for residents.

-More Llano County notes
+More stories and useful context near Llano County